-Gina co-founded RighteousGIRLS, a contemporary duo bringing 21st century music to new audiences and commissioning works that root themselves in classical idioms but draw from other genres, with pianist Erika Dohi in 2010.
+Gina co-founded RighteousGIRLS, a contemporary duo bringing 21st-century music to new audiences and commissioning works that root themselves in classical idioms but draw from other genres, with pianist Erika Dohi in 2010.
 RighteousGIRLS debut album gathering blue (New Focus Recordings), featuring works by composers such as Andy Akiho, Ambrose Akinmusire, and Vijay Iyer, has been met with critical acclaim from both jazz and contemporary-classical critics alike; Jackson Cooper, from I Care If You Listen, called it "…one of the most adventurous new music debut albums in recent years." gathering blue received a 4.5 stars rating by John Ephland in DownBeat magazine.
-RighteousGIRLS is a finalist in the 2020 SAVVY Chamber Music Competition, has received a 2016 IMPACT award and a 2015 Project Grant from New Music USA, and has been featured on Q2 Music, WQXR, and WNYC.
+RighteousGIRLS was a finalist in the 2020 SAVVY Chamber Music Competition, has received a 2016 IMPACT award and a 2015 Project Grant from New Music USA, and has been featured on Q2 Music, WQXR, and WNYC.
 RighteousGIRLS is currently working on their sophomore album in collaboration with composers Daniel Wohl and Ambrose Akinmusire.

-Gina has worked with National arts organizations and institutions in music programming, professional development, management, and marketing including Welltone New Music "Cutting Edge Concerts" at Symphony Space, the Paul Taylor Dance Company, Chamber Music America, and The College of Performing Arts at The New School.
+Gina has worked with National arts organizations and institutions in music programming, professional development, management, and marketing, including Welltone New Music "Cutting Edge Concerts" at Symphony Space, the Paul Taylor Dance Company, Chamber Music America, and The College of Performing Arts at The New School.